Valence

 Traditionally, searching a set of local files is one thing, and searching a remote data set by API is another.
 Roon does both with a unified user interface by using Valance’s aggregated database and context-aware search, improving both accuracy and relevance.

-PRE-ORDER NOW
+BUY NOW